opragel/install_latest_slack_osx_app/README.md

 2. Stores the Slack app zip in /tmp

 3. Extracts the zip contents to /tmp.
-Normal use does not require user to inspect the /tmp
+Normal use does not require user to inspect the /tmp directory

-4. Moves the Slack app from /tmp to /Applications and sets the owner to root:admin
+4. Checks whether Slack is running, removes existing Slack app, moves new Slack app from /tmp to /Applications and sets the owner to root:admin

 5. Removes the Slack app zip from /tmp